csesoumita/Reddit-Data-Classification/README.md

 <p><i>
 -Predicted the correct class of subreddit to which a single thread of discussion belongs to.
-Also performed comment disclosure classification.
+Also performed comment disclosure classification.</br>
 -Performed tokenization and normalization on fields like title and body.
-Also implemented One Hot Encoding and Tfidf Vectorizer.
+Also implemented One Hot Encoding and Tfidf Vectorizer.</br>
-Implemented classifications algorithms like Logistic Regression,SVC and MLP.
+Implemented classifications algorithms like Logistic Regression,SVC and MLP.</br>
 -Evaluated the algorithm through Confusion Matrix ,F1- Score,Accuracy,Precision and Recall.
   </i><p>